Lee Cronbach

 Lee Joseph Cronbach (April 22, 1916 – October 1, 2001) was an American educational psychologist who made contributions to psychological testing and measurement.

-At the University of Illinois, Urbana, Cronbach produced many of his works: the "Alpha" paper (Cronbach, 1951), as well as an essay titled The Two Disciplines of Scientific Psychology, in the American Psychologist magazine in 1957, where he discussed his thoughts on the increasing divergence between the fields of experimental psychology and correlational psychology (to which he himself belonged).
+At the University of Illinois, Urbana, Cronbach produced many of his works: the "Alpha" paper (Cronbach, 1951), as well as an essay titled "The Two Disciplines of Scientific Psychology", in the American Psychologist magazine in 1957, where he discussed his thoughts on the increasing divergence between the fields of experimental psychology and correlational psychology (to which he himself belonged).

 Cronbach was the president of the American Psychological Association, president of the American Educational Research Association, Vida Jacks Professor of Education at Stanford University and a member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
 Cronbach is considered to be "one of the most prominent and influential educational psychologists of all time."
 A Review of General Psychology survey, published in 2002, ranked Cronbach as the 48th most cited psychologist of the 20th century.

 Education and career

 Born in Fresno, California.
 His father was a Jewish silk merchant.
 At the age of 5, he scored 200 at an IQ test, and was later selected to participate in Lewis Terman's long-term study of talented children.

-Cronbach graduated from Fresno High School at age 14, but as the family could not afford to send him to University, he graduated from Fresno State College to become a teacher.
+Cronbach graduated from Fresno High School at age 14, but as the family could not afford to send him to a university, he graduated from Fresno State College to become a teacher.
 He received a bachelor's degree in chemistry and mathematics and later a master's degree from the University of California, Berkeley.
-Cronbach had an interest in educational and psychological measurement due to Thurstone’s work on the measurement of attitudes.
+Cronbach had an interest in educational and psychological measurement due to Thurstone's work on the measurement of attitudes.
 This work of Thurstone intrigued Cronbach, motivating him to complete and receive his doctorate in educational psychology from the University of Chicago in 1940.

-After teaching mathematics and chemistry at Fresno High School, Cronbach took faculty positions at the State College of Washington (now Washington State University), the University of Chicago, and the University of Illinois, finally settling at Stanford University in 1964.
-In 1956 he was elected as a Fellow of the American Statistical Association.
+After teaching mathematics and chemistry at Fresno High School, Cronbach held faculty positions at the State College of Washington (now Washington State University), the University of Chicago, and the University of Illinois, finally settling at Stanford University in 1964.
+In 1956 he was elected a Fellow of the American Statistical Association.